Oceania: Tourism

-Tourists mostly come from Japan, the United Kingdom and the United States.
+Tourists mostly come from Japan, the United Kingdom, and the United States.
 Fiji currently attracts almost half a million tourists each year, more than a quarter of whom come from Australia.
 This has contributed $1 billion or more to Fiji's economy since 1995, but the Government of Fiji likely underestimates these figures due to the invisible economy inside the tourism industry.

-Vanuatu is widely recognised as one of the premier vacation destinations for scuba divers wishing to explore coral reefs of the South Pacific region.
+Vanuatu is widely recognised as one of the premier vacation destinations for scuba divers wishing to explore coral reefss of the South Pacific region.
 Tourism has been promoted, in part, by Vanuatu being the site of several reality-TV shows.
-The ninth season of the reality TV series Survivor was filmed on Vanuatu, entitled Survivor: Vanuatu – Islands of Fire.
+The ninth season of the reality TV series Survivor was filmed in Vanuatu, entitled Survivor: Vanuatu – Islands of Fire.
 Two years later, Australia's Celebrity Survivor was filmed at the same location used by the U.S. version.

 Dandenong Ranges in Victoria are popular among tourists.

 Tourism in Australia is an important component of the Australian economy.
 In the financial year 2014/15, tourism represented 3% of Australia's GDP contributing A$47.5 billion to the national economy.
 In 2015, there were 7.4 million visitor arrivals.
 Popular Australian destinations include the Sydney Harbour (Sydney Opera House, Sydney Harbour Bridge, Royal Botanic Garden, etc.), Gold Coast (theme parks such as Warner Bros.
 Movie World, Dreamworld and Sea World), Walls of Jerusalem National Park and Mount Field National Park in Tasmania, Royal Exhibition Building in Melbourne, the Great Barrier Reef in Queensland, The Twelve Apostles in Victoria, Uluru (Ayers Rock) and the Australian outback.

 Tourism in New Zealand contributes NZ$7.3 billion (or 4%) of the country's GDP in 2013, as well as directly supporting 110,800 full-time equivalent jobs (nearly 6% of New Zealand's workforce).
 International tourist spending accounted for 16% of New Zealand's export earnings (nearly NZ$10 billion).
-International and domestic tourism contributes, in total, NZ$24 billion to New Zealand's economy every year.
+International and domestic tourism contribute, in total, NZ$24 billion to New Zealand's economy every year.
 Tourism New Zealand, the country's official tourism agency, is actively promoting the country as a destination worldwide.
-Milford Sound in South Island is acclaimed as New Zealand's most famous tourist destination.
+Milford Sound in the South Island is acclaimed as New Zealand's most famous tourist destination.

 In 2003 alone, according to state government data, there were over 6.4 million visitors to the Hawaiian Islands with expenditures of over $10.6 billion.
 Due to the mild year-round weather, tourist travel is popular throughout the year.
 In 2011, Hawaiʻi saw increasing arrivals and share of foreign tourists from Canada, Australia, and China increasing 13%, 24% and 21% respectively from 2010.